 Nurse Areema Nasreen died on 2 April at Walsall Manor Hospital in the West Midlands, where she had worked for 16 years.

-She first started working at the hospital as a housekeeper, and also got jobs there for her two younger sisters.
+She had started working at the hospital as a housekeeper, and also helped her two younger sisters obtain jobs there.

 She became an HCA, but had dreams of being a nurse.
-Her sister Kazeema Afzal said Ms Nasreen worried that no one in her family had graduated, but her parents, husband and sisters all said ‘if you want to do it, do it’.
+Her sister Kazeema Afzal said Ms Nasreen worried that no one in her family had graduated, but her parents, husband and sisters all told her: ‘If you want to do it, do it.’